christianhmdev/crud-rest-api/README.md

 ## Description

-This is a simple CRUD for users (Create, Read, Update, Delete, READ ALL) API Rest implemented using:
+This is a simple CRUD for users (Create, Read, Update, Delete, READ ALL) with the following technologies:

+## Technologies

 - Java 17
 - Spring Boot 3.2.0